030722-VA-SRE/notes/README.md

 # Welcome to 022822-VA-SRE

-*Notes and examples covered during lecture will be uploaded here daily.*
+*Notes and examples covered during lecture will be uploaded here daily.
+The environment setup guide for week 1 and 2 can be found [here](https://github.com/022822-VA-SRE/notes/blob/main/setup/env_guide.md).*

 ## Training Calendar

+* 02/28
+    * Orientations

 ## Additional Resources